StudentAidyn/StudentAidyn/README.md

 ### Hi there 👋
-- 🔭 I’m currently working on a Major Production Project at AIE
+- 🔭 I’m currently working on 3D-MaGic a map generator for Unity
 - 🌱 Big Fan of C++ and looking to learn more and more...
 - 🤔 I’m looking for help with learning Website Building Languages